Advisory Board

 Arnold Gekonge

 Arnold Gekonge is a result-oriented youth champion for positive youth development, their meaningful involvement, just and inclusive societies.
-Through Champions for SDGs Youth, he spearheads regular hybrid information sessions, dialogues and conferences as a creative way of educating young people and carrying out policy advocacy.
-Arnold envisions an all-inclusive, equitable global society, where now marginalized populations, especially young people, are well-informed, empowered and actively take part in Sustainable Development as global citizens.
-He is a 2025 Climate Reality Leader, a 2024 Danida fellow, a 2023 Global Peace Foundation President’s fellow, a 2023 African United Nations youth fellow, a 2019 UNLEASH Innovation Lab for SDGs talent and an alumnus of the Young African Leaders Initiative Regional Leadership Center, East Africa.
-He takes keen interest in SDGs 4, 10, 13 and 17.
+He envisions an all-inclusive, equitable world, where now marginalized populations, especially young people, are well-informed, empowered, and actively take part in Sustainable Development as global citizens.
+Arnold leads the Champions for Sustainable Development Goals (SDGs) Youth organization in hosting regular hybrid information sessions, dialogues and conferences as a creative way of educating young people about the SDGs and championing their participation in the implementation and review processes.
+He is a 2025 Climate Reality Leader, a 2024 Danida fellow, a 2023 Global Peace Foundation President’s fellow, a 2023 African United Nations youth fellow, a 2019 UNLEASH Innovation Lab for SDGs talent, and an alumnus of the Regional Leadership Center, East Africa.
+Arnold takes a keen interest in SDGs 4, 10, 13, and 17.

 LinkedIn Page